Does your website meet AODA compliance?

 What is AODA and how does it relate to websites?

 The Accessibility for Ontarians with Disabilities Act (AODA) was introduced to achieve equality for all Ontarians to have access to services, employment, transportation, information and buildings, including those with disabilities.
 AODA hopes to see a fully accessible Ontario by 2025.
 Section 14 of AODA "Accessible Websites and Web Content," aims to create a standard for websites and web content that allows everyone, regardless of physical, audio or mental disability to perceive, operate and understand a website that is presented to them, regardless of how it is presented (i.e., through assistive technologies) by conforming to international standards for website accessibility.

 Does your website have to meet AODA's website standards?

 The AODA applies to every individual or organization that provides goods or services to the public or third parties within Ontario and has at least one employee.
-Section 14 of AODA "Accessible Websites and Web Content" has several different requirements which are dependant on the type of company/organization as well as number of employees.
+Section 14 of AODA "Accessible Websites and Web Content" has several different requirements that are dependant on the type of company/organization as well as the number of employees.
 There are currently requirements for; Government of Ontario and Legislative Assembly websites, designated public sector organizations and large organizations (50+ employees).
 There are currently no website accessibility requirements in place for small business, private and not-for-profit websites with less than 50 employees.